How to Make Crispy Kale Chips

 When we first made kale chips at home, we were shocked at how easy it is.
 All you need is kale, a baking sheet and about 15 minutes.
-Jump to the recipe for How to Make Chili Lime Kale Chips or read on to see our tips for making them.
+Jump to the Kale Chips Recipe or read on to see our tips for making them.

 YOU MAY ALSO LIKE: How to make brown butter kale pasta with feta cheese and golden raisins.
 Jump to the Brown Butter Kale Pasta Recipe.

 Making Kale Chips at Home

 Kale chips are crispy, light and quite addictive.
 Here’s how to make them:

 First, step — remove thick, woody stalks and any thick ribs from the kale.
 You could save these for stock or something else later, but really don’t want to include them when making the chips.
 Then tear the kale into smaller pieces — they shrink a little when baked.

 Next, rinse the kale really well then dry it.
 It is really important the kale is as dry as possible, here.
 If it is still wet when baking, it will steam — which means floppy kale, not crispy.
 If you have one, use a salad spinner to remove all the water.
 Or, use a clean kitchen towel/paper towels to pat dry.

 Before baking, toss the kale with a little oil and a sprinkle of salt — we like to use olive oil, but use what you love.
 If you’re planning to add additional seasonings to the chips, we usually do that after baking.

 Slide the kale onto a large baking sheet (or two small baking sheets).
 It’s important the kale is in one layer, otherwise it might steam instead of becoming crispy.
 Bake kale chips in a 350 degree F oven for 10-12 minutes.
 When baked, the kale will be crisp and crunchy.

 We love the simplicity of olive oil, salt and pepper, but there are lots of other options, though.
 Here’s a few that sound fun: